a-udacity/Behavioral-cloning-project/writeup-report.md

 * Crop and resize to 64 x 64 for keras model.
 The crop was done is such a way that the car and hood was removed first instead of cropping evenly.
 This allowed the model to focus more on the road. (@see images above)
 * Vertical Flip.
 To show the network equal amounts of left and right turn steering angle.
 I used 50 percent probability in my generator to generate an image with the right labels or flipped the image and changed the sign of the steering angle.  (@see images above)
 * Camera image - since we had three images per row (center, left, right).
-I chose camera image randomly and applied the neccessary calculations to change the steering angle
+I chose camera image randomly and applied the necessary calculations to change the steering angle

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 55.

 ###Results
 I kept the models that is good enough for validation set.
-To evaluate my trained model, I design a code to show me a random sequence with the ground truth and predicted steering angle and I justified the model manually before the run in the simulator.
+To evaluate my trained model, I designed the data to show me a random sequence with the ground truth and predicted steering angle and I justified the model manually before the run in the simulator.
 This approach is great if you check that in the ordered dataset according to time @ see the top section for my results on Track 1 and Track 2.

 ###Conclusions